Tallow Beach

 Tallow's a 6.5 kilometre stretch of firm sand backed by dunes, running from Cape Byron Lighthouse down to Broken Head.
 Building restrictions mean you won't spot houses from the beach, which is why it feels wild and quiet despite being near Byron Bay.
 The beach splits into three: the left point break at Cosy Corner (north, no dogs), the secluded Dolphins section (middle), and the family-friendly Suffolk Park end (south, dogs welcome).

 The main thing to know is rips.
 They're dangerous and unpredictable along the full beach, so only swim where lifeguards patrol in summer: Cosy Corner, the Suffolk Park section, or Broken Head.
 You're on your own the rest of the year.
 Bring your own water.
 There's none at the beach.
-Download Emergency+ too (mobile reception is sketchy).
+Download an emergency services app too (mobile reception is sketchy).

 Winter's your best bet for surfing.
 Cosy Corner gets technical shortboard waves under the lighthouse.
 The main beach break suits mixed abilities and doesn't get crowded.
 Summer brings whale migrations, dolphins, and sea eagles.
 The Suffolk Park end is accessible: flat, firm sand and obstacle-free.